Andrea Riley

-Andrea Riley (born July 22, 1988) is an American professional basketball player, most recently with the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
-She was drafted 8th overall in the 2010 WNBA Draft by the Sparks.
+Andrea Riley (born July 22, 1988) is an American former professional basketball player who played in the Women's National Basketball Association (WNBA).
+She was drafted 8th overall in the 2010 WNBA draft by the Los Angeles Sparks.

 Riley played collegiately for the Oklahoma State Cowgirls.
 As a senior in 2009–10, she was selected as the Nancy Lieberman Award winner, which is given annually the nation's best NCAA female point guard.
 She also ended that season as the nation's second leading scorer at 26.7 points per game.